bitwarden/contributing-docs/docs/contributing/featureflags.md

 :::note Self-hosted support

 Feature flags are not officially supported for self-hosted customers.
-Using a local `flags.json` file is not a supported method of sourcing feature flag values, outside of Bitwarden engineering testing.
+Using a local `flags.json` file is not a supported method of sourcing feature flag values, outside of Bitwarden internal testing.
 See [Self-hosted considerations](#self-hosted-considerations) for how feature flagging applies to self-hosted.